xyzruben/formaOps/docs/planning/VARIABLE_DEFINITION_EDITOR_PLAN.md

     }

     this.state = {
-      past: [...this.state.past, this.state.present].slice(-this.maxHistorySize),
+      past: [...this.state.past, this.state.present].slice(
+        -this.maxHistorySize
+      ),
       present: newState,
-      future: [] // Clear future when new action is performed };
+      future: [], // Clear future when new action is performed };
   }